toralf/tor-relays/README.md

 The scripts under [bin](./bin) to create the VPS works for the Hetzner cloud only.
 Same applies to few tasks of [network.yaml](./playbooks/roles/setup/tasks/network.yaml).
 That task configures a randomly choosen ipv6 address for the reason documented [here](./playbooks/roles/setup/tasks/network.yaml#L2).
+The secret `seed_local` is needed to seed the RNG.
 [update-dns.sh](./bin/update-dns.sh) expects _unbound_ as a local DNS resolver, configured for each Hetzner project in this way: